 If required, a wheelchair can be borrowed from reception.

-All seminar rooms and the auditorium are barrier-free.
+All seminar rooms and the auditorium are wheelchair friendly.

 Convenient folding chairs are available at no extra cost for the duration of your visit.
 They can be found at the beginning of the tour on the first floor and in the special exhibitions on the third floor.
 In addition, the corners of the exhibition are designated quiet zones with benches.